mocachain/moca-ibc-go/docs/architecture/adr-015-ibc-packet-receiver.md

 - 2019 Oct 22: Initial Draft

 ## Context

 [ICS 26 - Routing Module](https://github.com/cosmos/ibc/tree/master/spec/core/ics-026-routing-module) defines a function [`handlePacketRecv`](https://github.com/cosmos/ibc/tree/master/spec/core/ics-026-routing-module#packet-relay).

 In ICS 26, the routing module is defined as a layer above each application module which verifies and routes messages to the destination modules.
-It is possible to implement it as a separate module, however, we already have functionality to route messages upon the destination identifiers in the baseapp.
+It is possible to implement it as a separate module, however, we already have the functionality to route messages upon the destination identifiers in the baseapp.
 This ADR suggests to utilize existing `baseapp.router` to route packets to application modules.